Adding Digital Systems to your trains

 Plug in decoders have a plug (6 pin, 8 pin, 9 pin, or 21 pin) which inserts into a receptacle inside the train.
 We will generally install plug-in sound decoders as part of the purchase if you bought the locomotive from us.
 Otherwise the hourly rate applies.

 Old Athearn, Stewart, Spectrum, Atlas, and Kato locomotives can usually be converted to digital with a basic wired decoder costing around $25 and requiring about an hour of labor for a total of $50 per locomotive.
-That is an average and does not include a lighting upgrade.
-Sound installations usually take 2 hours or more, most of which is fitting the speaker.
-Typically, adding a sound decoder costs about $150 including the decoder cost.
+Sound installations usually take an hour more, most of which is fitting the speaker and programming the sound features.
+Typically, adding a sound decoder costs about $120-160 including the decoder cost.

 Old Proto 2000 locomotives can be converted to digital using a basic decoder but the lights have to be replaced.
 Using Evans LED lights, the cost runs to about $60 on average.
-Installing sound in older Proto 2000 locomotives can be very expensive because the frame has to be milled in most cases.
-Labor may run to 4 hours or even 5.
-Sound installations can run $200 or more including the decoder cost.
+Installing sound in older Proto 2000 locomotives can be very expensive because the frame has to be milled in many cases in order to fit the speaker.
+Labor may run to 3 hours or even 4.
+Sound installations can run $160 or more including the decoder cost.

 Old Tyco, Bachmann, AHM, Life-Like and similar low end locomotives are not good candidates for conversion.